michael-rapp/Apriori/README.md

 * Trying to generate a specific number of association rules by starting with a great minimum confidence and decreasing it until enough rules can be generated
 * Frequent item sets can be sorted by their support, as well as by their size
 * Frequent item sets can be filtered to ensure that they reach a certain support, as well as by their size
-* Association rules can be sorted by their performance according to the support, confidence, lift or leverage metrics, as well as by the size of their head and body
+* Association rules can be sorted by their performance according to the [support](https://en.wikipedia.org/wiki/Association_rule_learning#Support), [confidence](https://en.wikipedia.org/wiki/Association_rule_learning#Confidence), [lift](https://en.wikipedia.org/wiki/Association_rule_learning#Lift), leverage or [conviction](https://en.wikipedia.org/wiki/Association_rule_learning#Conviction) metrics, as well as by the size of their head and body
-* Association rules can be filtered to ensure that they reach a certain performance according to the support, confidence, lift or leverage metrics, as well as by the size of their head and body
+* Association rules can be filtered to ensure that they reach a certain performance according to the support, confidence, lift, leverage or conviction metrics, as well as by the size of their head and body
 * It can easily be tested, if association rules cover specific items, i.e. that all items, which are contained in their body are also contained in a tested set of items

 ## License Agreement